 The archived Japanese TV channel NHK webpage dedicated to the lectures is here.

 The original page for the workshop series can be viewed here.

 View the NHK Program

-Part 1 is available free of charge via YouTube.
+The original NHK broadcast 4-part series is now available via YouTube.
 (Note that while the introduction is in Japanese, the lecture is in English.)
-Additional segments will be added as they become available.

 View the Original Lectures